Foundation Degree Professional Dance and Performance

 Spanish and Jazz

-Providing you with the versatility and skills to meet the stylistic demands of the modern dance industry, you will take classes in Spanish and jazz.
+Providing you with the versatility and skills to meet the stylistic demands of the modern dance industry, you will take classes in Spanish (Year 1) and jazz (Year 2).

 Contextual Studies